open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-Create a RestController for FirstService.
+Create a REST controller for FirstService.
 This controller will send a request to SecondService and then return the response to the client:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;